kellycode/svgpath-as-export/README.md

 # svgpath-as-export

+I'll likely extract the bit out that scales the path, it's all I ever use.

 A [fontello/svgpath](https://github.com/fontello/svgpath) clone to update, remove require and use import.

 Used classes where appropriate and made things a little more descriptive.
 Didn't branch it as my changes are fairly trivial and reflect my dev world requirements only.